RuPaul (talk show): Background

 RuPaul was developed by Telepictures with hopes for a syndicated fall 2019 launch.
 While most networks picked up shows produced by studios that are also owned by their parent company, RuPaul, being produced by a subsidiary of the independent Warner Bros., had a "tougher" time finding a network to express interest.
 According to Deadline, Fox has been "open to programs from outside studios" and "ramping up its limited-run pickups" after being downsized following its acquisition by Disney, and this factored into the network picking up the show.

 Overview

-The series was referred to as a "modern take on the talk show format", with RuPaul saying he that he wanted to "spread love" with the show.
+The series was referred to as a "modern take on the talk show format", with RuPaul saying that he wanted to "spread love" with the show.

 The premiere episode featured late-night talk show host James Corden, and stars of the Property Brothers, identical twin brothers Drew Scott and Jonathan Scott.
 Following episodes featured Ciara, Iggy Azalea, Adam Lambert, Leah Remini, Cory Booker, Matt Bomer, Kristin Chenoweth, Lisa Vanderpump, Ricki Lake, Blac Chyna, Darnell Jordan, James Fox, Edward Hibbert and Paula Abdul as guests.
 Regular co-hosts on the show were RuPaul's Drag Race judges Michelle Visage and Ross Mathews.